 If you are like us, your electronics checklist might be almost as long as your clothing checklist.
-From smartphones, kindles, iPads, laptops, and cameras to everything in between, you could end up with a sea of cords.
-Keep them all organized in one place for easy access and ensure they don’t get lost.
-Designate an area of your room as the charging station, then keep all the accessories nearby in this Grid-It organizer.
-If you are looking for extra charging outlets, we love our Belkin that comes complete with outlets and USB ports to charge multiple devices at one time.
+From smartphones, tablets, laptops, cameras, and everything in between, you could end up with a sea of cords.
+Designate an area of your room as the charging station, then keep all the accessories nearby.
+If you are looking for extra charging outlets, we always pack a cruise approved power strip with extra outlets and USB ports to charge multiple devices at one time.

 Pack Away Laundry

 Take a few minutes at the end of each night to pack away your dirty laundry.
 Whether you hang a laundry bag (or a trash bag will serve the same purpose) in your closet or stash the clothes that you no longer need in your suitcases under the bed, this space saving hack will not only keep your cruise cabin organized but it will make packing at the end of your cruise a breeze.
 This same rule can hold true to shoes or any other accessories that you don’t plan on using for the remaining days of your cruise.